 Keeping Mt.
 Hood wild and free will continue to be an integral part of our work until Oregonians’ conservation and recreational priorities are fully realized.

-In the summer of 2005, Thrive (formerly the Hood River Valley Residents’ Committee) reached a historic settlement with Mt.
-Hood Meadows over the future of North side of Mt.
+In the summer of 2005, Thrive reached a historic settlement with Mt.
+Hood Meadows over the future of the North side of Mt.
 Hood at Cooper Spur: Mt.
 Hood Meadows would give up ownership and control for over 2,000 acres of land on the North side of the mountain in exchange for up to 120 acres in Government Camp.
-The settlement would permanent protect the wild north side of the mountain, including roadless areas, hiking trails, wildlife habitat, and the watershed.
+The settlement would permanently protect the wild north side of the mountain, including roadless areas, hiking trails, wildlife habitat, and the watershed.